World Plants Logo

 Landscape

 Once a popular landscape tree in Europe and North America, U. laevis has seen a dramatic fall in economic value and usage over the last few centuries.
 This is largely due to Dutch elm disease that became problematic during the 20th century and resulted in most elm species in the landscape being replaced with other genera.
 Although in the past the wood of the European white elm was used in production and trade, in modern day its wood is considered useless as the cross-grained lumber causes mechanical errors in manufacturing.
 Today this species is mostly planted along roadsides due to its tolerance of salts, pollution, and soil compaction.
-It sometimes can be used as a hedge when “field clonal archives” (Collin, E. p.4) maintained accordingly.
-The early springtime bloom of the European white elm can be attractive and beneficial for butterflies so it can also be used in the landscape to promote butterfly populations.
-Other landscape uses of U. laevis today may include shade tree or park plantings, and occasional ornamental/specimen planting.
+It sometimes can be used as a hedge when “field clonal archives” are maintained accordingly.
+The early springtime bloom of the European white elm can be attractive and beneficial for butterflies; therefore, it can also be used in the landscape to promote butterfly populations.
+Other landscape uses of U. laevis today may include shade trees or park plantings, and occasional ornamental/specimen planting.

 Cultivation